andresmontoyab/Python/README.md

 So as you can see the first Java element was deleted, but the second one it was not.

-There is another way to delete element using the index number.
-So if we want to delete the element in the position 2, the pop() method is going to be very usefull.
+There is another way to delete an element using the index number.
+So if we want to delete the element in the position 2, the pop() method is going to be very useful.

  ```python
 list=[]